 - Move tool Aspect Constrain – you can use this to adjust the constraining behavior when using the move tool to transform and scale selected layers or groups.
 Options include – Automatic, always constrain, or never constrain.

-- Enable Double Tap – Allows you to enable the double tap feature if you have an pencil (2nd generation).
-Once enabled you can set the double tap for a variety of tools.
+- Enable Double Tap – This allows you to enable the double-tap feature if you have an pencil (2nd generation).
+Once enabled you can set the double-tap for a variety of tools.

 - Pressure – This graph allows you to adjust the pencil pressure.

-The font preferences are pretty strait forward in the iPad version of Affinity Designer.
+The font preferences are pretty straightforward in the iPad version of Affinity Designer.
 You can see a running list of fonts that you have installed into the app, you can delete fonts you don’t need anymore (trash can icon), and you can add new fonts (cloud icon).
-Bear in mind that any system wide font you install into iPad through third party apps will be available to you as well when working in documents.
+Bear in mind that any system-wide font you install on your iPad through third-party apps will be available to you as well when working on documents.

 Resetting your Preferences

-Lastly in the preferences you can quickly and easily reset everything back to the factory defaults if you ever feel like you need to.
-If something isn’t working and your not sure which setting you changed to get to that frustration this can be a quick and easy way to start over and hopefully reset yourself back to square one.
+Lastly in the preferences, you can quickly and easily reset everything back to the factory defaults if you ever feel like you need to.
+If something isn’t working and you are not sure which setting you changed to get to that frustration this can be a quick and easy way to start over and hopefully reset yourself back to square one.

 As always thank you for taking the time to read 💙.
 Know that I appreciate you and wish you all the luck in the world on your creative endeavors.